 When you lead with authenticity, you build strong relationships with your team, drive collaboration, and achieve your goals.

-Authentic leaders prioritize transparency, active listening, and empathy, creating a positive work culture that promotes engagement and motivation.
+Authentic leaders prioritise transparency, active listening, and genuine empathy, creating a positive work culture that promotes engagement and motivation.

 When people see that your words match your actions, they start believing in you.